railsuser2014/openobject-doc-book-en/books/book_mrp/source/0/index.rst

 developed and tuned over the years by numerous talented people.
 Their efforts are greatly appreciated.

-Thanks also to my family for their encouragement, their tolerance and their constant presence.
+Special thanks to my family for their encouragement, their tolerance and their constant presence.

         *From Fabien Pinckaers*

-I address my thanks to all of the team at Tiny for their hard work in preparing, translating and re-reading the book in its various forms.
+My thanks to all of the team at Tiny for their hard work in preparing, translating and re-reading the book in its various forms.
 My particular thanks to Laurence Henrion and my family for supporting me throughout all this effort.